SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 - The borough-level analysis assumes that delays and breakdowns are primarily influenced by local conditions such as traffic congestion, fleet maintenance, and infrastructure.
 Broader citywide issues, such as extreme weather or transit strikes, were not accounted for separately.
 - While data patterns indicate possible links between breakdowns, congestion, and delays, additional validation is needed to establish causation.
 - The decrease in breakdowns in 2020 and 2021 is likely due to lower bus usage during the pandemic.
 This assumption is based on industry trends but was not validated with ridership data.

+---

+- The Excel workbook, which includes data cleaning and exploratory analysis, is available for review [here.](https://drive.google.com/file/d/16v4zOHwhJbtPXHAlBFplFogHmOhqQgi5/view?usp=sharing)
+- For more of my projects and data journey, visit my portfolio website and reach out!